websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/implementing-a-new-api-with-rest-builder.md

 tags: ["Article"]
 ```

-The tag specifies what to call the resource classes when REST Builder builds the scaffolding and templates for your code, in the "resources" files.
-In this example, because the tag is `Article`, the implementation logic belongs in the `ArticleResourceImpl` class.
+The tag specifies information that is added to the generated documentation when REST Builder annotates your scaffolding code.
+The tag name should reflect the name of your schema.

 See the [example `rest-openapi.yaml` file](./implementing-a-new-api-with-rest-builder/liferay-r3b2.zip/r3b2-impl/rest-openapi.yaml) for a complete reference.